• Skip to primary navigation

 The easiest way to get to Bruges from Brussels and most other nearby towns is to take the train.

 If you have a car and prefer to drive, the roads are safe and easy to follow.
-The trip will take you about one hour and 15 minutes.
+The trip will take about the same amount of time as the train, one hour and 15 minutes.

 Where to stay in Bruges